Listening and Experience

 VEDANAS

 It takes practice to discern the arising of these affective qualities; usually we are aware of sensory experience as pleasant, unpleasant, or neutral only after the fact in light of our reactions to them.
-But this inverse problem is possible because the vedanas are the basis for forming our likes and dislikes, which we can be aware of.
+But this investigation is possible because the vedanas are the basis for forming our likes and dislikes, which we can be aware of.

 We might assume that the feeling tone of a sense contact is a property of the object: the thing we hear, the food we taste.
 When we hear particularly beautiful music it’s easy to think that beauty is an inherent property of the work.
 We’d likely conclude that everyone else would experience it in the same way; I mean, it’s a beautiful composition, right?